Larmbs/QueueType/README.md

 ## Features
 All queues implement a max_size feature to better constraint them.
+Queues have a reverse field so you can switch the ordering of a queue.
+So you can turn a FIFO queue to a FOFI queue.
+And turn a priority queue to lowest priority queue.

  - Queue: A basic FIFO (First-In, First-Out) queue.
  - SortedQueue: A queue that maintains elements in sorted order.